Mashfiqul/MVAE-Model/Readme.md

 ## Datasets

 The datasets used in this research (MNIST, Fashion-MNIST, USPS, and STL-10) are accessible through PyTorch deep learning frameworks.
-The Reuters and HAR dataset can be accessed in the Dataset folder.
-Digits dataset is available in Scikit-learn (sklearn) machine learning library in Python.
+The Reuters and HAR datasets can be accessed in the Dataset folder.
+The digits dataset is available in the Scikit-learn (sklearn) machine-learning library in Python.

 ## Models

-Our proposed mixtures VAE (MVAE) and evaluated models (VAE, VADE, k-DVAE) can be accessed in 'models' folder.
+Our proposed mixtures VAE (MVAE) and evaluated models (VAE, VADE, k-DVAE) can be accessed in the 'models' folder.

 ### Contact

-For additional code or information, please contact Mashfiqul Huq Chowdhury.
+For additional code or information, please get in touch with Mashfiqul Huq Chowdhury.